jianshu93/RecruitmentPlot_blast/README.md

 ## Recruitment plot based on Blast
 This is wrapper for recuitment plot based on blast based on the recruitment plot function in enevoemics package.
 You mush have R and Perl installed on your machine.
 By default perl is installed on Linux and MacOS.
-You need to install R for plotting.
+You need to install R for plotting (R4.0.5 or higher is recommended).
 I want to thank Genevie for the first version.
 Please contact me jianshuzhao@yahoo.com

 ## IMPORTANT
 You must have blast v2.12.0 for now because this version has a great imporvement of parallelism for large metagenomes.
 Early version will not be used and there will be an error.